Introduction to C++

 Variable

-is a named location in memory that is used to hold a value that may be modified by the program.
+location in memory that is used to hold a value that may be modified by the

 Virtual function

-is a function that is declared as virtual in a base class and redefined in the derived calss.
+that is declared as virtual in a base class and redefined in the derived

 No comments: